gogins/csound-extended/Opcodes/faust_piano/README.md

 Faust will then generate correct C++ code for the current version of Csound.

-Here is an example of how to generate a usable Csound plugin opcode from the Faust piano.dsp example on Ubuntu Linux.
+Here is an example of how to generate a Csound plugin opcode from the Faust `piano.dsp` example on Ubuntu Linux.

 Create a working directory.

-Copy the `piano.dsp` source code file into the working directory.
+Copy the `piano.dsp` source code file from the Faust distribution into the working directory.

 Generate C++ source code for a Csound opcode plugin:
 ```